RHsu24/LLM_Test/readme.md

 * This script is designed for downstream use in testing ASR models, and as such keywords (such as the master-transcription file headers) are important.
 Please think carefully about renaming them.
 * Ensure all your .csv files have a **single** corresponding .wav file.
 It will throw an error if it cannot find a matching .wav file, but **will not** if it can find more than 1 matching .wav file.
 * Run this .py script on the same OS as downstream testing scripts.
 This is because we are saving pathnames into a csv and delimiting between '\\' (Windows) and '/' (MacOS/Linux) may become an issue.
+* Ensure your audio lengths (as described by \[tmin,tmax]) are **less than 30 seconds**.
+Because the output transcription will be used for downstream ASR testing as a standard input, excessive padding will dramatically inflate processing time.
+For more information, see the '2.
+Before Running' section of the LLM_REPOSITORY README (below)